What is Sciatica Pain?

 This is a simple self-care to lessen pain and inflammation.
 Wrap a cold pack with a towel and apply it on the affected area for 20 minutes, several times a day.
 If the pain persists, alternate between hot and cold packs, whichever best relieves your pain or discomfort.

 By evaluating the joints of the spine (and other areas) your chiropractor can determine if the sciatic nerve is being irritated or pinched.
-If this is the case, chiropractic adjustments can be used to resolve the issue.
+If this is the case, chiropractic adjustments to relieve sciatica pain can be very beeneficial.

 When the soft tissue is also involved, muscle stretching and strengthening may be needed.
 This can assist in stabilizing the area of the spine.
 This can also help to remedy the muscle spasm that may occur with sciatica.